 (For children who would like to swim in the lap pool, use the drop slide and diving boards.)

 Children 6-12 of age must be able to swim 1 length of the lap pool (25 yards) on their stomach.
 They must be able to put their face in and then get a breath-at least 3 times during the length of the pool.
 This constitutes the individual to be in the pool without a responsible party 16 years of age or older or as determined by the lifeguard.

 If the child does not make it, they will be required to stay in the Rec Pool where they can touch and will require supervision from a responsible person 16 years of age or older.
 A lifeguard will put a wristband on anyone meeting the above criteria that does pass a swim test.
 When we band them we will write down their name so they will not have to take the test again.
 Our insurance company mandates this test.

-To receive more information regarding Aquatics, please contact Ashley Wolf.
+To receive more information regarding Aquatics, please contact Laurie Bunker.